backupmigrate/backup_migrate_core/src/Plugin/README.md

 	}

 ### Accessing Services ###
 If a plugin requires the use of a cache, logger, state storage, mailer or any other backing service it must have the service injected into it by the plugin manger.
-To make a service avaible to the plugin manager it may be added to an object which implenents `ServiceLocatorInterface`.
-That service locater may be passed to the plugin manager though the constructor or it can be passed in later using `setServiceLocator()`.
+To make a service avaible to the plugin manager it may be added to an object which implenents `ServiceManagerInterface`.
+That service locater may be passed to the plugin manager though the constructor or it can be passed in later using `setServiceManager()`.

 Any service provided by the service locator will be injected into a plugin when it is added to the plugin manager if the name of the service matches a setter present in the plugin.
 For example: if a plugin has a method called `setLogger` and the service locator has a service called 'Logger' then the logger service will be injected via the `setLogger` method:

-	$services = new ServiceLocator();
+	$services = new ServiceManager();
 	$services->add('Logger', new FileLogger('/path/to/log.txt'));

 	$plugins = new PluginManager($services);